 However, the area around the temple was a delight – dark, quiet and woodsy and dotted with eerie women holding on to poor white rabbits and offering to let us hold them for a price.

 We walked around aimlessly and chanced upon a dirty patch of snow, on which lay two majestic yaks.
 We weren’t too inclined to ride on the poor animals and so, we settled for pictures with the mountain beauties.

 We were absolutely unprepared for the sudden descent in temperature, as soon as sundown began.
 It was around 10 degrees during the day, so you can imagine how cold it was in the night.
 We had milky tea (it tasted more like tea-flavoured milk) at the first eatery we spotted for some much-needed warmth and then headed back to our resort.

 On the second day, we awoke early to go to Solang Valley.
 While you can pay 400 – 800 Rs for a car, we opted to take the local bus – a mere 10 or 20 rs each.
 There weren’t too many tourists in the bus but the Himachalis didn’t take much notice of us.
 Wrapped in multiple layers of scarves and sweaters, they looked a lot warmer than we were.

-Alas, I don’t have too many photographs of the waterfall but given that we went in March, they weren’t particularly momentous.
-I believe that their true beauty would be visible post the monsoons.
-However, I couldn’t get enough of the white and rose blossoms that greeted us wherever we went in Manali.
+Alas, we don’t have too many photographs of the waterfall but given that we went in March, they weren’t particularly momentous.
+We believe that their true beauty would be visible post the monsoons.
+However, we couldn’t get enough of the white and rose blossoms that greeted us wherever we went in Manali.